GlacioHack/geoutils/doc/source/georeferencing.md

 (georeferencing)=
 # Referencing

-Below, a summary of the **georeferencing attribute definition** of geospatial data objects and the **methods to manipulate georeferencing attributes** in different projections, without any data transformation.
-For georeferenced transformation (reprojection, cropping), see {ref}`geotransformations`.
+Below, a summary of the **georeferencing attributes** of geospatial data objects and the **methods to manipulate these georeferencing attributes** in different projections, without any data transformation.
+For georeferenced transformations (such as reprojection, cropping), see {ref}`geotransformations`.

 # Attributes

-In GeoUtils, the georeferencing syntax is consistent across all geospatial data objects.
-Additionally, data objects load only their metadata by default, allowing quick operations on georeferencing without requiring the array data (for a {class}`~geoutils.Raster`) or geometry data (for a {class}`~geoutils.Vector`) to be present in memory.
+In GeoUtils, the **georeferencing syntax is consistent across all geospatial data objects**.
+Additionally, **data objects load only their metadata by default**, allowing quick operations on georeferencing without requiring the array data (for a {class}`~geoutils.Raster`) or geometry data (for a {class}`~geoutils.Vector`) to be present in memory.

+## Metadata summary

+To summarize all the metadata of a geospatial data object, including its georeferencing, {func}`~geoutils.Raster.info` can be used:

 ```{code-cell} ipython3
 :tags: [hide-cell]